aau-claaudia/hpc/docs/ucloud/expanded-application-guide.md

 ---

 ### Step 10: Find your new project once approved

+Once you project is approved, you will be able to find your new project space by navigating to the UCloud landing page (by clicking the **UCloud icon** in the top-left corner of the page), and then clicking on the project workspace dropdown in the top-right corner of the landing page.

 ![Add DeiC project number and WorkZone case number if relevant](/assets/img/UCloud/expanded-application-guide/ucloud-expanded-project-application-image-09.png){.standard_image_width}